latifkabir/CLAS12/README.md

 - CLAS12 Data Explorer: Data Explorer for CLAS12 data.
 It allows plotting any CLAS12 detector sub-syatem with cuts with few clicks.
 - CLAS12 DC Calibration: DC Calibration suite for CLAS12
-- Clas12lib: Latif's version of CoatJava.
-It's just some additional layers added on top of official CoatJava package to make life easier.
+- Clas12lib: Contains CoatJava and other dependencies packed in a single jar.

 Please read the README file inside each package for detailed instructions for that specific package.